The window of sensor properties, which opens when creating, editing, or copying a sensor, consists of the General and Calculation table tabs.

 The unit of measurement in which the sensor values are displayed in the system: in reports (including the chart legend), jobs, tooltips, and so on.
 You can edit the units of measurement for some types of sensors.
 For example, instead of On/Off for digital sensors, you can specify Activated/Deactivated, Laden/Unladen, Open/Closed, and so on.

 |Last message only|

 The option which, when enabled, allows calculating the sensor value in the unit tooltip and other places only based on the last message.
-If the last message doesn't contain the required data, Unknown is displayed instead of the value.
+If the last message doesn't contain the required data, N/A is displayed instead of the value.

 If the option is disabled, the sensor value is calculated based on the last value of the parameter, regardless of how long ago it was received.
 In this case, the calculation may take up to 1 minute.

 This option doesn't influence the display of sensor values on the Wialon for Android/iOS application because the application uses data processed in real time.

 |Validator||The sensor which is used to convert the values of the main sensor.
 After selecting a sensor in the list, in the Validation type field, you should select the operation which should be applied to the values of the main sensor and the validation sensor.|

 In this section, you can create sensor value intervals, select a colour, and specify a caption for each interval.

 If the sensor sends values less than the one specified in the first interval, then these values are considered part of the first interval and are highlighted in its colour.

 By default, all the sensors have one infinite interval (from -∞ to +∞) coloured in black.